 Our staff carefully monitors the Museum’s facilities around the clock.
 We work hard to ensure children enjoy play time in a safe and clean environment, and in return expect parents to screen their children’s health and play responsibly.
 Parents of potentially sick children will be addressed in a respectful manner.

 Exhibit items are cleaned throughout the day during operating hours.

 Surgical room shoe covers are required at all times on adult feet in Little Crawlers Park.

 Visitors are asked to put toys that have been mouthed in a designated bin near the entrance.

-All toys go through a process of deep cleaning in which they are disinfected and washed.
+All toys go through a process of deep cleaning in the evening in which they are disinfected and washed.

 Commitment to the Environment & Sustainability Site Development: The DoSeum construction project will restore or protect a minimum of 50% of the site area outside of the building footprint with native or adopted vegetation in order to restore damaged areas to provide habitat and promote biodiversity.